Skip all navigation and jump to content Jump to site navigation Jump to section navigation.

 Celtic Thunder's three albums are generally available through Amazon and other on-line sources.
 A compilation of Terry Winch's compositions, featuring many of Celtic Thunder's best-known songs and tunes, is now out.
 See below for information on ordering the recording, called When New York Was Irish.
 Meanwhile, a website with information on the recordings and performances of the original Celtic Thunder is now up and running.

-Now Available: Celtic Thunder Music has released a CD anthology called When New York Was Irish: Songs & Tunes by Terence Winch, Featuring Celtic Thunder & Narrowbacks.
+When New York Was Irish: Songs & Tunes by Terence Winch, Featuring Celtic Thunder & Narrowbacks.
 The album's 16 tracks showcase Terry Winch's best-known compositions, including "When New York Was Irish," "In Praise of the City of Baltimore," "Hooley with the Herd," "The Best Years of Our Lives," "Saints," and several pieces that have never appeared before on a recording, including "The Irish Riviera."
-The CD is now available from Trade Root Music Group, an excellent distributor of traditional music.
+The CD is available from Free Dirt Records (formerly Trade Root Music Group), an excellent distributor of traditional music.
 See their listing for When New York Was Irish.

 • "Terence Winch is known as a poet and fiction writer, and has penned a bonafide folk hit with When New York Was Irish, the eponymous title track of this album....
 The song reminds us that scholars looking for Irish music were searching the wrong places....Winch captures the vibe of Irish-American life in the latter quarter of the 20th century: its jigs, reels, barn dance tunes, stories, and rhythms."